Straintronics and twistronics in bilayer graphene

 Specifically, we observe that at low twist angles the main effect of the strain on the electronic properties - in particular the strain direction - comes from the gauge potential $\mathbf{A}$.
 For any rotation $\phi$ of the strain tensor $\mathcal{E}\rightarrow R_{\phi}\mathcal{E}R_{-\phi}$, as considered in Fig. \ref{fig_dos_compare}, the gauge potential $\mathbf{A}$ transforms as

 that is, it simply rotates by $-2\phi$.
 Thus, the magnitude of the gauge potential is invariant, and only the direction of $\mathbf{A}$ changes when the strain direction is modified.
 The high sensitivity of the DOS to the strain direction around the magic angle, as seen in Fig. \ref{fig_dos_compare}, then reflects that it is the actual direction of the vector potential that plays the most significant role in modifying the electronic spectra.
-This is in line with previous studies indicating that the moir\'e coupling, and the emergence of flat bands, depends critically on the relative orientation between the Dirac points and the momentum transfer vectors \cite{bi_designing_2019, escudero_designing_2024, escudero2024diagrammatic}.
+This is in line with previous studies indicating that the moiré coupling, and the emergence of flat bands, depends critically on the relative orientation between the Dirac points and the momentum transfer vectors \cite{bi_designing_2019, escudero_designing_2024, escudero2024diagrammatic}.

-In fact, in linear Dirac band systems, the gauge potential is the relevant term that significantly modifies the electronic properties \cite{bi_designing_2019}; the scale potential only shifts the Dirac points in energy, which is safely ignored in the continuum model~\cite{escudero_designing_2024,bi_designing_2019}.
-However, in parabolic band systems, the scale potential has a prominent contribution to the band structure, for example, controlling the energy gap and flattening the band edges \cite{choi2010controlling}.
-In particular, in the rhombohedral multilayer graphene with a quasi-one dimensional geometry, the scalar term\footnote{The relevant effect of the scalar potential is brought to our attention by discussions with Haim Beidenkopf´s group.} induces enriched correlated behaviors.
+In fact, in linear Dirac band systems, the gauge potential is the relevant term that significantly modifies the electronic properties \cite{bi_designing_2019}, and the scale potential only shifts the Dirac points in energy \cite{escudero_designing_2024,bi_designing_2019}.
+However, in parabolic band systems, the scale potential has a prominent contribution to the band structure, for example, by controlling the energy gap and flattening the band edges \cite{choi2010controlling}.
+In particular, in rhombohedral multilayer graphene with a quasi-one dimensional geometry, the scalar term\footnote{The relevant effect of the scalar potential is brought to our attention by discussions with Haim Beidenkopf´s group.} induces enriched correlated behaviors.